istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 #### Feature request to Istio

-If you believe Istio should officially support a specific normalization, you could follow the [reporting a vulnerability](/docs/releases/security-vulnerabilities/#reporting-a-vulnerability) page to send a feature request about the specific normalization to the Istio Product Security Work Group for initial evaluation.
+If you believe Istio should officially support a specific normalization, you can follow the [reporting a vulnerability](/docs/releases/security-vulnerabilities/#reporting-a-vulnerability) page to send a feature request about the specific normalization to the Istio Product Security Work Group for initial evaluation.

-Please do not open any issues in public without first contacting the Istio Product Security Work Group because the issue might be considered as a security vulnerability that needs to be fixed in private.
+Please do not open any issues in public without first contacting the Istio Product Security Work Group because the issue might be considered a security vulnerability that needs to be fixed in private.

-If the Istio Product Security Work Group evaluates the feature request to not be a security vulnerability, an issue will be opened in public for further discussions of the feature request.
+If the Istio Product Security Work Group evaluates the feature request as not a security vulnerability, an issue will be opened in public for further discussions of the feature request.

 ## Understand traffic capture limitations